markedwardmurray/SQReorderableStackView/README.md

     /// The delegate for reordering.
     public var reorderDelegate: SQReorderableStackViewDelegate?

-	/// Whether or not to apply `clipsToBounds = true` to all of the subviews during reordering.
-Default is `false` public var clipsToBoundsWhileReordering = false

-    /// The cornerRadius to apply to subviews during reordering. clipsToBoundsWhileReordering must be `true`.
-Default is `0` public var cornerRadii: CGFloat = 0

     /// The relative scale of the held view's snapshot during reordering to its subview's canonical size.
 Default is `1.1` public var temporaryViewScale: CGFloat = 1.1